 ECM's are to be included on the work scope and installed according to the priority ranking of SIR.
 In no case may an ECM be installed that shows an SIR of less than 1.0, with the sole exception of air sealing as outlined below.
 Installing a measure with a lower SIR without also installing all measures with greater SIRs is not allowed (See Measure Skipping).
-ECM's not on the IA or with an SIR value less than 1.0 are ineligible.
+ECM's not on the IA are ineligible.